GoogleCloudPlatform/magic-modules/docs/content/develop/add-resource-tests.md

 ## Add update tests

 Every resource with at least one updatable field should have update tests that exercise all updatable fields.
 These tests must be handwritten.

+Once your field has been implemented, go to the corresponding test file for your resource and extend it.
+If your field is updatable it's good practice to have a two step apply to ensure that the field *can* be updated.
+You'll notice a lot of our tests have a import state verify directly after apply.
+These steps are important as they will essentially attempt to import the resource you just provisioned and *verify* that the field values are consistent with the applied state.
+Please test all fields you've added to the provider.
+It's important for us to ensure all fields are usable and workable.